Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 READ: Apple TV (2012) review

-Sports coverage is offered to the tune of separate apps for the NHL, MLB and NBA, while Sky's Now TV is represented strictly for its sports package for now.
+Sports coverage is offered to the tune of separate apps for the NHL, MLB and NBA.
+The NOW TV app also features Sky Sports.
 All of them require fees or subscriptions.

 Like many Apple products, Apple TV is a doddle to set up and use.
-It is presented in a straight forward, clean way, with bold apps and a very Apple-centric style.
+It is presented in a straight forward, clean way, with bold apps and a very Apple-centric style - the user interface has also been altered recently to more reflect the flat design of iOS 8.

 Unlike many of its rivals, much of the content available through the box - specifically the iTunes movies and shows - offer trailers and previews in 1080p, so you can check to see whether you fancy something before paying for it.